It's Time to Start Your Adventures

 Bouma Waterfalls and Lavena Coastal Walk

 Bouma National Park is the most iconic landmark in Taveuni and is a must see for our visitors.
-The park protects over 80% of Taveuni’s total area, covering about 150 sq km (57 square miles) of rainforest and coastal forest.
-The park includes the three Tavoro Waterfalls near the visitor centre, each with natural swimming pools.
+Vakanananu Retreat is recommended by the Global Alliance of National Parks whose mission is to encourage conservation of the world’s national parks.
+Bouma National Park includes the three Tavoro Waterfalls near the visitor centre, each with natural swimming pools.
 The first waterfall only a 10 minute walk along a flat accessible path.

 The second and third waterfalls are another hours hike in total, each with pools to cool off.
 The path is quite steep in places but has steps and lookout spots to rest.